Ezio Auditore da Firenze: Assassin's Creed: Embers

 In the animated short Assassin's Creed: Embers, the last years of Ezio's life are chronicled.
-After his retirement from the Assassins, he has settled down in a Tuscan villa near Monteriggioni with Sofia, with whom he has two children: Flavia and Marcello.
+After his retirement from the Assassins, he has settled down in a Tuscan villa near Monteriggioni with Sofia, with whom he had two children: Flavia and Marcello.
 In 1524, a mysterious Chinese woman appears at his door requesting his help.
-The woman, Shao Jun, is a member of the vanquished Chinese Assassin Brotherhood and sought Ezio's advice in how to help her people and rebuild her order.
-After helping Jun fight off soldiers sent by the Ming Emperor Jiajing, Ezio sees Shao on her way back to China, armed with the wisdom she came seeking, as well as a mysterious box, which he tells her to open only if she loses her way.
+The woman, Shao Jun, is a member of the vanquished Chinese Assassin Brotherhood and seeks Ezio's advice in how to help her people and rebuild her order.
+After helping Shao Jun fight off soldiers sent by the Ming Emperor Jiajing, Ezio sees Shao Jun on her way back to China, armed with the wisdom she came seeking, as well as a box, which he tells her to open only if she loses her way.
 Shortly thereafter, while on a trip to the market square in Florence with Sofia and Flavia, Ezio suffers a heart attack and passes away at the age of 65.

 Other appearances

 Assassin's Creed series

 Ezio appears as a supporting character in the live-action short film Assassin's Creed: Lineage, which serves as a prequel to Assassin's Creed II and focuses on his father, Giovanni Auditore; he is portrayed by Devon Bostick.
 Ezio is also featured in Assassin's Creed: Ascendance, an animated short film set during the events of Brotherhood, which sees him meeting with a cloaked Leonardo da Vinci in Rome to gather information about Cesare Borgia.

-In the modern-day section of Assassin's Creed IV: Black Flag, a market analysis for Abstergo Entertainment, the fictional video games subsidiary of Abstergo Industries, can be found via hacking computers.
+In the modern-day sections of Assassin's Creed IV: Black Flag, a market analysis for Abstergo Entertainment, the fictional video games subsidiary of Abstergo Industries, can be found via hacking computers.
 The market analysis reveals Abstergo was looking into the possibility of using Ezio as the protagonist of a future project, but ultimately decided against it due to his violent and womanizing nature and him "corrupting" people into following the Assassins' flawed ideology.
 Despite this, in Assassin's Creed Unity, Abstergo has produced a fictional video game starring Ezio, titled Fear and Loathing in Florence, which can be seen at the start.

-In the spin-off game Assassin's Creed Chronicles: China, which follows Shao Jun after the events of Embers, Jun applies Ezio's teachings in her quest to restore the Chinese Assassins and considers him her mentor.
+In the spin-off game Assassin's Creed Chronicles: China, which follows Shao Jun after the events of Embers, Shao Jun applies Ezio's teachings in her quest to restore the Chinese Assassins and considers him her mentor.
 In 2018, Ezio became a playable character in the free-to-play role-playing mobile game Assassin's Creed Rebellion.
 Like II: Discovery, the game is set during the Spanish Inquisition and features multiple characters from different installments of the series, as they build a Brotherhood to overthrow the Spanish Templar Order.
 Ezio is also featured as one of the three playable characters of the 2023 virtual reality game, Assassin's Creed Nexus VR.
 His story arc is set in 1509, in-between the events of Brotherhood and Revelations, and follows Ezio as he travels to Venice to recover some of his family's artifacts which have been stolen from Monteriggioni.